sd2k9/documentation/linux/kvm_qemu.md

 That's why I (hopefully) collected everything here, for the next to use.

+Base System/tested with
-Base System/Tested with: Debian 10 (Buster) Stable with Backports enabled
+- Debian 10 (Buster) Stable with Backports enabled
+- Updated for Debian 11 (Bullseye)

 The guides I used as starting point were
 - [https://getlabsdone.com/install-windows-10-on-ubuntu-kvm/](https://getlabsdone.com/install-windows-10-on-ubuntu-kvm/)